How to write an accessibility statement

 What to include

-• What the statement covers
+- What the statement covers

-• Contact information if a user encounters problems
+- Contact information if a user encounters problems

-• When the statement was prepared
+- When the statement was prepared

-A complete accessibility statement should also include:
+A complete accessibility statement might also include:

-• Any known limitations that might frustrate your users
+- Any known limitations that might frustrate your users

-• What your company is doing to improve
+- What your company is doing to improve

-• Any technical prerequisites, like which web browsers you support
+- Any technical prerequisites, like which web browsers you support

-• Environments in which the content has been tested to work
+- Environments in which the content has been tested to work

 In addition, this talk by the Government Digital Service also recommends including:

-• how the user can obtain alternative formats
+- How the user can obtain alternative formats

-• a roadmap of planned improvements
+- A roadmap of planned improvements

-• a link to an accessibility audit report
+- A link to an accessibility audit report

 How do I know what is not accessible?

 An accessibility audit is a good place to start.
-You don’t have to test every screen, I find a sample of the core pages and functionality is sufficient to highlight the majority of fails.
-If you have someone in your team with knowledge of WCAG, the technical skills and the time you can do an audit yourself.
-The alternative is finding a third party consultant or agency to undertake an audit for you.
-I have used the Digital Accessibility Centre, AbilityNet and Deque for past audits.
-They produce excellent reports and guidance for engineers on how to implement fixes.
+You don’t have to test every screen — a sample of the core pages and functionality is sufficient to highlight the majority of fails.
+If you have someone in your team with knowledge of WCAG, the technical skills and the time, you can do an audit yourself.

 Good examples